MicrosoftDocs/sql-docs/docs/azure-data-studio/usage-data-collection.md

 Azure Data Studio may collect standard computer, use, and performance information that may be transmitted to Microsoft and analyzed to improve the quality, security, and reliability of Azure Data Studio.

-Azure Data Studio doesn't collect your name, address, but Azure Data Studio does collect data related to an identified or identifiable individual such as a hashed MAC address.
+Azure Data Studio doesn't collect your name or address, but Azure Data Studio gathers data that helps approximate a single user for diagnostic purposes (based on a hash of the network adapter NIC).

 Several updates made to Azure Data Studio to help ensure data privacy.